wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 nodiff
 ^^^^^^

 List of files to not compute the diff (one entry per line).
-It could be used for sensitive files like a private key, credentials stored in a file, or database configuration, avoiding data leaking by sending the file content changes through alerts.
+It could be used for sensitive files like a private key, credentials stored in a file or database configuration, avoiding data leaking by sending the file content changes through alerts.

 +--------------------+----------------------------+
 | **Default Value**  | /etc/ssl/private.key       |